alexcolemandata/llm-organic-company-history/README.md

 A learning project to see how llms can work within a python environment.

-## Idea: Organically Create a Company History using LLM agents

-construct a history of a company using llms, in a 'stage-based' approach which simulates the passage of time

 ## Demo: Generating Data for an Occult Detective Agency

 The 'main' script accepts the 'industry' as an input argument when run from the